teamniteo/handbook/2_Operations/next-task.md

-# Find your next task
+# Find Your Next Task

 We do most of our work through sprints so if you are in one, make sure you are completing those tasks first since they are our current focus.
 If for some reason you are not in the sprint, because of onboarding or finished your tasks, follow the steps below.